-This program will train students to respond as an EMT, which has the emergency skills to assess a patient’s condition and manage respiratory, cardiac, and trauma emergencies.
+This program will train students to respond as an EMT, who has the emergency skills to assess a patient’s condition and manage respiratory, cardiac, and trauma emergencies.
 Individuals interested in employment with Law Enforcement, Fire Fighting, or Emergency Medicine must be EMT certified.
+EMT Licensure can increase chances of job placement in several fields ie. law enforcement, fire safety.
 Training includes clinical and classroom hands-on training.

 Topics include HAZMAT awareness, basic first aid, patient assessment, triage, multi-casualty, emergent and non-emergent patient moves (with and without CNS injury), airway management, CPR, shock & bleeding control, and more.
 Students can become key members of the EMS system.